New Student Orientation

 International Student Services

-International students or individuals with questions regarding international student affairs should direct their questions to the Office of the Dean of Student Affairs.
-The dean and his staff will assist with financial matters, visa issues, 1-20 documents, SEVIS matters and academic issues unique to international students.
-The staff will also assist students in filing the necessary paperwork so that they may become full-time student visa holders (F-1).
-For these and other matters relating to international student services, call the dean’s office at (203) 837-8587.
+International students or individuals with questions regarding international student affairs should direct their questions to the international student advisor in the Student Affairs Office, Old Main 308.
+The advisor will assist with financial matters, visa issues, 1-20 documents, SEVIS matters and academic issues unique to international students.
+The staff also will assist students in filing the necessary paperwork so that they may become full-time student visa holders (F-1).
+For these and other matters relating to international student services, call the international student advisor at (203) 837-8587.

-The mission of the Office of Disability Services is to facilitate and advocate the best university environment for persons with disabilities.
-Disability Services staff works collaboratively with the university community to accomplish this mission.
-Persons with documented disabilities who are in need of disability services or accommodations are encouraged to contact Disability Services.
-The university respects the student’s right to disclose or not to disclose a disability, however the university is not responsible for providing services or accommodations for students who do not disclose a disability to Disability Services.
-To receive services or accommodations, students must provide the appropriate documentation.
-Communication of a disability to other sources does not serve as a substitute for official notification to the Office of Disability Services.
-Please contact Disability Services when requesting accommodations.
+The mission of the Office of AccessAbility Services is to facilitate and advocate the best university environment for students with disabilities.
+AccessAbility Services staff works collaboratively with the university community to accomplish this mission.
+Students with documented disabilities who are in need of disability services or accommodations are encouraged to contact AccessAbility Services The university respects students’ rights to disclose or not to disclose a disability; however the university is not responsible for providing services or accommodations for students who do not disclose a disability to AccessAbility Services.
+To receive services or accommodations, students must provide appropriate documentation.
+Communication of a disability to other sources does not serve as a substitute for official notification to the Office of AccessAbility Services.
+Please contact AccessAbility Services when requesting accommodations.

 Discrimination in programs and services due to a disability is prohibited at Western Connecticut State University and is a violation of state and federal law.
-To file a complaint of discrimination because of a disability, contact Barbara Barnwell, director of disability services at Old Main 101, at (203) 837-8278 Voice -203) 837-8284 TTY.
-You may also speak with the disability services academic advisor or disability services coordinator.
+To file a complaint of discrimination because of a disability, contact Dr. Bryan Samuel, director of affirmative action, at Old Main 108, at (203) 837-8277 or voice at (203) 837-8284 TTY.
 Please note that the discrimination complaint procedure does not replace and is not a substitute for other established university procedures such as judicial, grade appeal, housing, public safety, or other such policies and procedures.
 Students with disabilities are held to the same standards and must follow established policies and procedures as other students at Western Connecticut State University.

 The Counseling Center offers confidential, short term, multi-cultural counseling for personal, career and academic concerns.
 During the past year, students have expressed concern about: relationship problems; loneliness; depression; anxiety; stress; motivation; eating disorders; grief issues; post-traumatic stress, physical and emotional illness; substance abuse problems; family problems; study skills; test anxiety; physical, sexual and emotional abuse; and gay/lesbian/bisexual concerns.